Eurohelp/Replicate-LinkedOpenData-Datasets/README.md

 Below, you will find clear examples of usage, having to replace 'PROJECTNAME' with one of the datasets names ;)

+By the way, as there is a row which does not have a price, I have made another csv file which does not include it, and will be helpful for testing purposes (only).

 ### Leiningen

 `lein grafter run replicate-linked-open-data-datasets.pipeline/convert-PROJECTNAME-to-data ./data/PROJECTNAME-data.csv ./output/data/PROJECTNAME-data.csv`